RemonNicolai/TA-Schedule-Optimizer/README.md

 If the duration takes more than 4h, the problem's dimensionality is likely too large.
 Consider whether this many groups and TAs are needed. ;)

+## To Do's
+- Implement an OOP framework to improve readability.
+- Finalize 'Differing Weekly Availability' script

 ## Instructions
 To make the schedule maker script work, do what is listed below.